lupyuen/send_altitude_cocoos/README.md

 Now we are almost done!

- - Set environment variable LD_LIBRARY_PATH to the st-link lib folder: `export LD_LIBRARY_PATH=$HOME/usr/local/lib`
+ - Set environment variable LD_LIBRARY_PATH to the st-link lib folder:
+ `export LD_LIBRARY_PATH=$HOME/usr/local/lib`
- - cd to the send_altitude_cocoos directory.
+ - cd to the send_altitude_cocoos/output directory.
 It should contain the binary app.elf, created in the build step above.
-Create a .bin file: `/path/to/toolchain/arm-none-eabi-objcopy -O binary app.elf app.bin`
+Create a .bin file:
+ `/path/to/toolchain/arm-none-eabi-objcopy -O binary app.elf app.bin`
  - Flash it: `~/usr/local/bin/st-flash write app.bin 0x08000000`

  More contents will follow here....